-- Language books should be promoted as an integral part of culture. - In increasing stocks of scholarly books, the aesthetical aspects should not override suitability of content.19 At the same time ABC should look to improving the physical aspects through POD production, and find ways to assist the publishers to improve the editorial content.
+- Language books should be promoted as an integral part of culture. - In increasing stocks of scholarly books, the aesthetical aspects should not override suitability of content.
+At the same time ABC should look to improving the physical aspects through POD production, and find ways to assist the publishers to improve the editorial content.

 The area of children's books is growing because of Universal (free) Primary Education programmes recently adopted by governments and through which donors are financing the purchase of storybooks for schools.
-The total number of copies for the 12 most selling titles in 2004 on the ABC list was 2814, of which 1459 copies (52%) were from three children's books (The Drum, The Flute and The Brassman's Secret).20 However, although they have continued to top the sales on the ABC list, the productivity ratio of Children's Books is low.
+The total number of copies for the 12 most selling titles in 2004 on the ABC list was 2814, of which 1459 copies (52%) were from three children's books.
+However, although they have continued to top the sales on the ABC list, the productivity ratio of Children's Books is low.